 The Himalayan country Nepal is amazing all year round.
 You can come for visits in any season.
 The variations of land topography, climatic condition, and ethnic diversity make Nepal a lucrative place for the visit.
 In February, the temperature is cold but you should not overlook the views it provides.

 People usually fear before planning treks in February because of the cold.
 With proper preparation, you’ll be ready to face the cold, storms, and snow in the Himalayas.
-Walking in a peaceful trail with an amazing mountain views on your side.
-You will find a different experience that most tourists never get.
-All your way you will find empty trails, empty mountains, tourist sites and tea houses.
+Walking in a peaceful trail with amazing mountain views on your side.
+You will find a different experience than most tourists never get.
+All your way you will find empty trails, empty mountains, tourist sites, and tea houses.
 What else do you wish for?
-Than such surreal experience.
+Then such a surreal experience.

 You may also like:

 February marks the end of winter and the beginning of Spring in Nepal.
 The days tend to get longer and the temperature rises with crystal clear skies.
 But nights and mornings are still cold and chilling.
-The temperature falls to freezing point in the higher altitude except in daytime.
+The temperature falls to freezing point at a higher altitude except in the daytime.

-But in mountains, the temperature dips down to 0 degrees in the night and average 10 degrees on daytime.
+But in mountains, the temperature dips down to 0 degrees at night and averages 10 degrees in the daytime.
 If you are planning to make the best of your vacation, you need not worry.
-With proper preparation, you can get best memories of all.
+With proper preparation, you can get the best memories of all.

 Highlights of February Treks